ArchipelagoMW/Archipelago/worlds/marioland2/docs/en_Super Mario Land 2.md

 - Auto Scroll: auto-scrolling levels can be set to not auto scroll until this trap item is received.
 - Pipe Traversal: required to enter pipes.
 Can also be split into 4 items, each enabling pipe entry from a different direction.
+- Coins: if Coinsanity is enabled, coins will be shuffled into the item pool.
+A number of checks will be added to each level for obtaining a specific number of coins within a single playthrough of the level.

 ## When the player receives an item, what happens?

 There is no in-game indication that an item has been received.
-You will need to watch the client to be sure you're aware of the items you've received.
+You will need to watch the client or web tracker to be sure you're aware of the items you've received.

 ## Special Thanks to: